ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 def my_func(num,
             ax,            # a matplotlib axes object
             verbose=True,  # TODO update to be logger.isEnabledFor(logging.DEBUG)
-            **kwargs)
+            **kwargs):
+    ...
+    return
 ~~~
 {: .language-python}

 When python is interpreted (or compiled to byte-code), the interpreter will *ignore* the comments.
 The comments therefore only exist in the source code.
 Commenting your code has no effect on the behavior of your code, but it will (hopefully) increase your ability to understand what you did.
+(Remember: Clarity is important).
 Because the comments are ignored by the python interpreter only people with access to your source code will read them (developer usually), so this is a bad place to describe how your code should be *used*.
 For notes about code *usage* we instead use documentation.

 ## Docstrings
-Python provides a way for use to document the code inline, using [docstrings](https://www.python.org/dev/peps/pep-0257/).
+Python provides a way for us to document the code inline, using [docstrings](https://www.python.org/dev/peps/pep-0257/).
 Docstrings can be attached to functions, classes, or modules, and are defined using a simple syntax as follows:

 > ## Example